Ashwell, Hertfordshire

 Ashwell is a village and civil parish in the North Hertfordshire district of Hertfordshire, England.
 It lies 4 mi north-east of Baldock.

 History

 To the southwest of the village is Arbury Banks, the remains of an Iron Age hill fort which have been largely removed by agricultural activity.

 In 2002, local metal detectorists found a silver Roman figurine of a goddess, Dea Senuna.
 A subsequent archaeological dig over four summers revealed 26 more gold and silver objects situated in a major open-air ritual site.

-The Buckinghamshire family of Nernewt (Nernuyt) held land here in the 14th century, which was originally part of the Abbot of Westminster's manor.
+The Buckinghamshire family of Nernewt (Nernuyt) held land in the village in the 14th century, which was originally part of the Abbot of Westminster's manor.
 This land became the manor of Westbury Nernewtes.

 The village has a wealth of architecture spanning several centuries.
 There was also a great fire of Ashwell on Saturday 2 February 1850, without fatalities.